 L-DEO must limit airgun use to between May 1 and October 31.
 Vessel movement and other activities that do not require use of airguns may occur outside of these dates.
-If any activities (non-seismic) are conducted between November 1 and April 30, daily PSO logs must be sent to the NOAA Southeast Regional Office (SERO).
-L-DEO must also notify SERO on the start and end date of seismic operations in the survey area via email (nmfs.ser.research.notification@noaa.gov).
+If any activities (non-seismic) are conducted between November 1 and April 30, L-DEO must submit daily observations to the NMFS Southeast Regional Office (SERO).
+L-DEO must also notify SERO on the start and end date of seismic operations in the survey area via email at nmfs.ser.research.notification@noaa.gov.